Quebecca/qc_widgets/README.md

 *La [version française](#documentation-qc-widgets) de la documentation suit le texte anglais*

 ## About
-This extension provides a set of widgets for the TYPO3 Dasboard Backend module.
+This extension provides a set of widgets for the TYPO3 Dashboard Backend module.
 Most widgets display lists of records related to the current logged in user.
 The amount of records to display (default 25) can be changed in User or Group TSconfig.
 The list of widgets is:

 - List of *my* group members